U20 World Championship: France 26 Ireland 24

 A spirited Ireland performance was not enough as France powered to victory with a dynamic second half performance.

 Hugh O’Sullivan scored on the stroke of half time to give Ireland a deserved 17-5 lead but three second half French tries wiped the lead out.
-A late Harry Byrne try, to bring the scores to within two points, unfortunately was a consolation.
+A late try, to bring the scores to within two points, unfortunately was a consolation.

 UCD’s Harry Byrne slotted a penalty on his second attempt to narrow the deficit to two points with 17 minutes played.